Torahime3/MC-DiscordLink-plugin/README.md

 ● To get the Channel ID in which you want the discord bot to send messages, right click on the text channel, and copy the channel ID

-● The discord prefix represents the prefix that will be sent in the minecraft chat when a player talks from the discord channel
+● The discord prefix represents the prefix that will be sent in the minecraft chat when a player talks from the discord channel.
+To change the color of the prefix, just put the character of the minecraft color before "\xa7".
+For example, the dark red has the color code §4.
+Then you should write \xa74.

 Restart the server, and if everything was well configured, the bot should turn online and these messages should appear in the console